TO TOP

 • Project team SUPSI-DTI: Silvia Giordano, Omran Ayoub, Mirna Saad

-• Project team PH Schwyz: Martin Hermida
+• Project team PH Schwyz: Martin Hermida, Alexander Welling

 • Project team IFeL: Per Bergamin, Martin Hlosta